-On Monday, 11 March 2019, Councillor Cruyff Buckley made and the Government to build a safe nation, they give people the a speech about policing on St Helena during the Adjournment confidence to disclose unlawful activities and ultimately en-Debate in the formal meeting of Legislative Council.
+On Monday, 11 March 2019, Councillor Cruyff Buckley made and the Government to build a safe nation, they give people the Debate in the formal meeting of Legislative Council.
 The sure that offenders are held to account.
 This is happening more speech contained a large number of inaccurate statements and more as you have all seen in recent months.
 A variety of that were conveyed as facts and which I would now like to people who may have thought they were untouchable have been, and are being, held to account.